CampusAI/CampusAI.github.io/_ml/attention/attention.md

 {% include end-row.html %}
 {% include start-row.html %}

-The model operates sequentially is composed by two components:
+The model operates sequentially and is composed by two components:

+- An **attention model**:
+  - Input: Original data, information vector
-- An **attention model**: Which takes the data input and outputs a fixed-size "glimpse" (parts of the input).
+  - Output: Fixed-size "glimpse" (representation of a partition of the input / part of the input).
+- The **network** itself:
+  - Input: Data "glimpse"
-- The **network** itself: Which takes this "glimpse" and outputs both the desired output and an extra vector used in the attention model
+  - Output: Both the desired output and an extra vector used in the attention model

-Usually, the **attention model** works by giving a probability distribution over "glimpses" $$g$$ of the original data $$x$$ given some set of attention outputs $$a$$.
+Usually, the **attention model** works by giving a probability distribution over "glimpses" $$g$$ of the original data $$x$$ given some set of attention outputs $$\vec{a}$$.

 <blockquote markdown="1">
 **For instance:** If the input is an image, the glimpses can be different tiles of a partition of it.